 NxMSG_SYMBOLSPIN message

-NxCoreSymbolSpin Messages are automatically sent once for each Symbol in the System near the beginning of each NxCore Tape.
+NxCoreSymbolSpin Messages are automatically sent once for each Symbol that has traded previous to the start of the NxCore Tape.
 You can also force Symbol Spin messages at any time in your call back function by calling the exported function sNxCoreSpinSymbols.
-Symbol Spin messages provides a convenient and efficient method for iterating Symbol Sets without having to create and maintain a container to hold them.
+Symbol Spin messages provide a convenient and efficient method for iterating Symbol Sets without having to create and maintain a container to hold them.
 The system symbol spin is useful for preallocating storage before market open to minimize allocations and reallocations during active trading.

 A Symbol Spin message uses the data members of NxCoreMessage.coreHeader to identify the symbol or option contract.
 The coreData member SymbolSpin contains iteration information regarding the spin